fasttime/Polytype/readme.md

 ### Invoking multiple base constructors

-Use arrays to group together parameters for each base constructor in the derived class constructor.
+In the constructor of a derived class, use arrays to group together parameters to be passed to the constructors of each direct base class.

 ```js
 class ColoredCircle